g-battaglia/kerykeion/README.md

 As a rule of thumb, if you are using this library in a project, you should open source the code of the project with a compatible license.

 You can implement the logic of kerykeion in your project and also keep it closed source by using a third party API, like the [AstrologerAPI](https://rapidapi.com/gbattaglia/api/astrologer/).
 The AstrologerAPI is AGPL-3.0 compliant.
 Subscribing to the API is also, currently, the best way to support the project.

+## Contributing

+Feel free to contribute to the code!